henry2004y/Vlasiator.jl/docs/src/index.md

 julia> using Vlasiator
 ```

+### Visualization

+- PyPlot

-If you want to use [Plots.jl](https://docs.juliaplots.org/stable/) or [Makie.jl](https://makie.juliaplots.org/stable/) for visualization, add them through the pkg manager; if you aim at using Matplotlib, besides adding [`PyPlot`](https://github.com/JuliaPy/PyPlot.jl), you should also link to a preinstalled Python version by setting the environment variable and building the PyCall package
+If you aim at using Matplotlib, besides adding [`PyPlot`](https://github.com/JuliaPy/PyPlot.jl), you should also link to a preinstalled Python version by setting the environment variable and building the PyCall package

 ```julia
 ENV["PYTHON"]="your python executable"